-Before the recent announcement, federal student loans were only frozen until September 30, 2020.
-But the U.S. Department of Education has now suspended all federal student loans through the new year.
+Before the recent announcement by Department of Education Secretary Betsy DeVos, federal student loans were only frozen until December 31, 2020.
+But the U.S. Department of Education has now suspended all federal student loans through February of 2021.

 Here’s what you need to know.

 Why Federal Student Loans Are Paused Until February 2021

 Federal student loans were first paused as part of the CARES Act, America’s first coronavirus economic stimulus bill.
 However, the CARES Act only paused federal student loans for borrowers through the end of September.

 Due to the continued economic stress of the Covid-19 pandemic – as well as the current lack of a second stimulus package – the government has taken the next step to provide further financial relief from student loans.